NickDanDavidson/frontend-nanodegree-arcade-game-clone/README.md

-NICK DAVIDSON'S ARCADE GAME IMPLEMENTATION
+Classic Arcade Game Clone
 ==========================================

 Steps to Play the Game
 ----------------------

-1. Open index.html in your browser of choice.
+1. Open the [live page](https://nickdandavidson.github.io/frontend-nanodegree-arcade-game-clone) in your browser of choice.

 2. The browser will alert you with instructions.